Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Were Humans Created, or did Humans Originate?
+Please use the Social Network links just below to share this information from The Explanation, Were Humans Created, or did Humans Originate?
 Creation Day 6